compound-finance/comet/BDAG_README.md

 **Note**: We will only use hardhat (local development environment) and blockdag networks.
 No code will be deleted.

+**Important**: The API keys above don't need to contain valid values, except for `ETHERSCAN_KEY` which is used by hardhat to fetch contracts.
+You can use placeholder text like `placeholder` or `your_arbiscan_api_key` for the other keys.
+This makes it easy to get started without having to obtain real API keys from all the different blockchain explorers and services.

 ### 2. Deploy DAI Market example Locally

 ```bash